Parabolic gap theorems for the Yang-Mills energy: Preliminaries

-We next define the Morrey norm on a Riemannian manifold of dimension \(n\). \begin{defn} Given \(q \in [1, \infty]\) and \(\lambda \in [0, n]\), the \emph{Morrey norm} of a function \(f\) is given by The Morrey norm of a section \(s\) is just the Morrey norm of the function \(|s|\). \end{defn}
+We next define the Morrey norm on a Riemannian manifold $M$ of dimension \(n\). \begin{defn} Given \(q \in [1, \infty]\) and \(\lambda \in [0, n]\), the $M^{q, \lambda}$ \emph{Morrey norm} of a function \(f\) is given by The Morrey norm of a section \(s\) of a bundle with fiber metric is just the Morrey norm of the function \(|s|\). \end{defn}

 To define the Sobolev topology on the space of connections $\calA_E,$ recall that the covariant derivative associated to $A$ can be written uniquely as